pytorch/torchdynamo/README.md

 Build PyTorch from source: https://github.com/pytorch/pytorch#from-source, which has TorchDynamo included.

-To install GPU TorchDynamo dependencies, run `make triton`.
+To install GPU TorchDynamo dependencies, run `make triton` in the PyTorch repo root directory.

 ### Verify Installation